How to Write a Short Story: 5 Major Steps from Start to Finish

 Write for fifteen minutes.

-When your time is up, share your practice in the comments section.
+When your time is up, share your practice in the box below.
 And after you post, please be sure to give feedback to your fellow writers.

 Happy writing!